adblockplus/cms/README.md

 The `filters` directory can define custom Jinja2 filters which will be available in all Jinja2 templates.
 The file name defines the filter name, e.g.
-`myfilter.py` will define a filter named `myfilter`.
+`filters/myfilter.py` will define a filter named `myfilter`.
 This file should also contain a function called `myfilter`, this one will be called when the filter is invoked.
 For more information on Jinja2 filters see [official documentation](http://jinja.pocoo.org/docs/dev/api/#writing-filters).

+### Custom functions and variables ###

+The `globals` directory can define custom Jinja2 globals which will be available in all Jinja2 templates.
+Typically, this is used for custom functions.
+The file name should match the name of the function or variable to be defined, and export a variable with that name.
+E.g. `globals/myfunction.py` can define a function called `myfunction` that will become available to all Jinja2 templates.